 ISO For Bird Photography

 The ISO setting on a digital camera determines the light sensitivity of the camera’s sensor, basically how much light the camera requires for a good exposure.
 A high ISO can get you pictures in low light without using a really slow shutter speed and a tripod.

 Sounds good right?
 But you need to play with your camera and see how the pictures look at various ISO settings.
 Higher ISO settings can get very noisy and ugly.
 Where that happens is different on every camera.

 In automatic camera settings like my camera’s Bird watching mode, the camera is set to Auto ISO.
 This means the camera chooses the ISO, setting it to anything between 100 and 1600 as it sees fit.
 I try to keep my ISO levels as low as possible.
-So I’ve been manually setting it to a low 200 ISO as a default for bird photos when the light is good.
+So on my Coolpix p900 I often manually set it to a low 200 ISO as a default for bird photos when the light is good.
 I bump it up to 400 when the light isn’t as good or the bird is in shade.

-Playing around, I found you can alternatively limit the automatic ISO to 100 to 400 or 100 to 800.
+Playing around on the Coolpix, I found you can alternatively limit the automatic ISO to 100 to 400 or 100 to 800.
 I’ve been trying the 100 to 400 option to see if this results in good exposure in either bright sunlight or light shade without having to manually change the ISO when the light changes.

-I like that these more limited auto ISO options at least keep it out of the highest, noisier ISO levels.
+I like that these more limited auto ISO options at least keep it out of this camera’s highest, noisier ISO levels.
 It does make shooting in a mix of bright sun and shade easier.
-I’m still testing this to decide if I like the way the camera handles it.

 Test Your Camera’s ISO Levels